Check out this selection of videos on the subject of ancient feasts and feasting created by our Warwick Classics staff and students.

 Ancient Feasts: A celebration of festive cooking in Greek and Roman antiquity at the Herbert Gallery in Coventry

-Students and staff from the Dept. of Classics and Ancient History at Warwick will be holding an event on Ancient Feasts at the Herbert Art Gallery and Museum in Coventry.
-Come along and you will:
+Students and staff from the Dept. of Classics and Ancient History at Warwick will be holding an event on Ancient Feasts at the Herbert Art Gallery and Museum in Coventry. this Spring.
+At the event you will:

 - Learn about food and feasting in ancient times